 - Make sure that your health information is kept private (with certain exceptions);

-- Give you this Notice of our legal duties, as plan sponsor of the Plan, and privacy practices with respect to health information about you; and
+- Give you this Notice of our legal duties and privacy practices with respect to health information about

 - Follow the terms of the Notice currently in effect.

 The following parties share the Hospital’s commitment to protect your privacy and will comply with this Notice: